-September 2023 saw the implementation of the new SIAMS Framework, and this year's Annual Report is the first that is reporting on its impact.
-The new system of school inspection encapsulates the notion of contextually-applied compassionate accountability, and it values and respects the knowledge and wellbeing of each person who brings their expertise to the experience, be they inspector or school leader.
+September 2023 saw the implementation of the new SIAMS Framework, and therefore this year's Annual Report is the first that is reporting on its impact.
+The new system of school inspection, emerging from academic research, encapsulates the notion of contextually-applied compassionate accountability; and it values and respects the knowledge and wellbeing of each person who brings their expertise to the experience, be they inspector or school leader.

-The 2023 SIAMS Framework marked the Church of England's research-based decision to move away from awarding inspection grades to making judgements instead.
+The 2023 SIAMS Framework marked the Church of England's evidence-based decision to move away from awarding inspection grades.
 Firmly rooted in a commitment to 'inspection in a Christian manner', this new approach has resulted in over 99% of all inspections being carried out in a way that has lessened the stress on school leaders whilst simultaneously improving the robustness of inspection.
 The evidence and the data that have been produced in 2023-2024 are detailed, specific, and rich.
-In turn, this rich data is providing detailed knowledge and insight for education leaders in the National Society for Education, Church of England dioceses, and Methodist Academies Schools Trust (MAST); insight that renders them well-placed to provide the most appropriate support and training for schools.
-Furthermore, inspection under the 2023 Framework, inspection without grades, is holding schools to account more closely than ever before - celebrating their successes whilst also highlighting their development points.
+In turn, this rich data is providing a new level of knowledge and insight for education leaders in the National Society for Education (NSE), Church of England dioceses, and Methodist Academies Schools Trust (MAST); insight that renders them well-placed to provide the most appropriate support and training for schools.
+Furthermore, inspection under the 2023 Framework, inspection without grades, continues to hold schools to account closely - celebrating their successes whilst also highlighting their development points.
 In short, it has been a 'win-win' change to school inspection, with nothing of true worth being lost with the removal of single word grades.

-This Annual Report details the main points that have emerged from that evidence and shines a spotlight on the strengths within Church of England and Methodist schools, as well as on the areas of work that need more attention.
+This Annual Report details the main points that have emerged from that evidence and shines a spotlight on the strengths within Church of England and Methodist schools, as well as on the areas that need more attention.
+It makes recommendations for schools, dioceses, MAST, and the NSE alike.